 ANNUAL MORLEY DISTINGUISHED SEMINAR

 Our speaker for the Annual Morley Seminar 2017 will be Professor Joanna Haigh, CBE, Co-Director of the Grantham Institute at Imperial College and previously Head of the Department of Physics there.
-The seminar (title to be confirmed) will be held on the afternoon of Thursday 25 May 2017 in the Madejski Theatre in the Agriculture Building.
+This seminar will be held on the afternoon of Thursday 25 May 2017 in the Nike Theatre in the Agriculture Building.

 Our speaker for the 2016 Annual Morley Seminar was Professor Susan Solomon, Ellen Swallow Professor of Atmospheric Chemistry & Climate Science at The Massachusetts Institute of Technology (MIT) - see Professor Solomon's biography and herbackground information.
 The seminar, entitled Meeting the Scientific and Policy Challenges of the Antarctic Ozone Hole: A Global Success Story, was held on Wednesday 25 May 2016 in the Madejski Theatre in the Agriculture Building.

 Professor Alison Etheridge FRS (Professor of Probability and Deputy Head of the Mathematical, Physical and Life Sciences Division of the University of Oxford and Fellow by Special Election at Magdalen College) gave the 2015 Morley lecture on Wednesday 30 September in Meteorology.
 Further details of the talk can be found in the link.

 2015 Morley Distinguished Seminar: Professor Alison Etheridge FRS (centre) - Professor Simon Chandler-Wilde (left) - Professor Ben Cosh (right)